 Isabel trounced the East End – Check out the one surfer who caught a wave

 In 2003 several hurricane swells followed in close succession as they pummeled the East End.
 The biggest of those was Isabel.
 Everyone was exhausted from days of surf, except for two hardcore surfers, but only one would make it out to ride a wave that day.

 Hurricane [technically a Cyclone] Cristobal traveled from Jacksonville to Greenland.
 This time the camera goes for the ride!
 As a Tropical Cyclone with max winds of 50 mph, rip current on Long Island caused three fatalities.

 Hurricane Maria Montauk

-It's cool when your home town has the kind of waves you've travel around the world to experience.
-Locals and surfers who traveled to Montauk for Maria reveal a large grin when they say it will be a long time before the forget the waves Maria delivered to the local beaches.
+It’s cool when your home town has the kind of waves you would travel around the world to experience.
+Locals and surfers who traveled to Montauk for Maria reveal a large grin when they say it will be a long time before they forget the waves Maria delivered to the local beaches.

 Lagniappe . . .